rangle/angular-training-slides/slides/src/content/observables.md

 +++

-## Quiz 4
+## Quiz

-Angular's `AsyncPipe`
+Angular's `AsyncPipe`:

 1. accepts an observable and binds the value to a template
 2. gets data from a rest endpoint
-  3. makes async code look procedural
+3. makes asynchronous code look synchronous
 4. can't be chained with pure pipes

++++

+Correct answer is 3.

 ---